 How did the Versailles Treaty lead to World War Two?

 The delegates that crafted the treaty that ended the First World War believed that they had brought a lasting peace to Europe.
 President Wilson believed that the war had made much of the world safe for democracy to spread.
-However, conflicting goals, the harsh terms of the treaty and Germany’s response to those terms would to the most destructive conflict in world history - World War Two.
+However, conflicting goals, the harsh terms of the treaty and Germany’s response to those terms would lead to the most destructive conflict in world history - World War Two.

 The delegates of the victorious powers met in Paris to discuss the terms of the peace, followed by the treaty's signing at the former French royal palace of Versailles.
 Led by the "Big Four," the U.S., France, Italy, and Great Britain.
 Each had their own goals and vulnerabilities.
 While the U.S. President Wilson adhered to an idealistic view of collective responsibility and ethnic self-determination, France was driven largely by one thing: revenge.
 France sought to avenge its humiliating loss almost fifty years earlier in the Franco-Prussian War that resulted in a united Germany.

 Generations of French policy had been consumed by this idea of revanchism and a clear opportunity finally presented itself.
 France demanded terms that would have completely de-industrialized and demilitarized Germany.
 The French floated proposals that included breaking up Germany proper and creating a client state in the industrial Rhineland.
 France demanded harsh reparations for the damage done to its country and Belgium during the conflict.
 This would materialize in over $31 billion in reparations Germany was forced to pay in the treaty terms.

 Each of the powers represented at the treaty conference came out with some disappointments, to say the least.
 The British goal of stability was largely subverted by revolutions across Europe and France's demand for increasing punishment for Germany.
 Italy did not receive territory promised in secret deliberations during the war.
 The largest shortfalls appeared for France and the United States.